francisco-core/Insecurity-Demonstrations/README.md

 # Insecurity-Demonstrations
 Demos of How people are not as secure as they think and the implications of that insecurity

+## What every website knows about you
+http://webkay.robinlinus.com/ demonstrates how websites can track what we do, including:
+* location
+* enumerating network devices (yikes!)
+* and others

 ## Dangers of Metadata
 > "We Kill People Based on Metadata"
 >